 After India's GDP collapsed by 23.9 percent in the June quarter and by 7.5 percent in the September quarter, national accounts are back where they were a year ago.
 In the December quarter, GDP at constant prices was $490 billion, up 0.4 percent from the same quarter in the 2019/20 fiscal year.
 The recovery from the coronavirus pandemic comes at a time when India's case numbers are in decline.

-India's economic decline was one of the worst among major economies, with the U.S. economy for example contracting 9.5 percent and 2.9 percent on a comparable basis in the June and September quarters.
+India's economic crash had been one of the worst among major economies, with the U.S. economy for example contracting 9.5 percent and 2.9 percent on a comparable basis in the June and September quarters.
 India had gone into a coronavirus-related lockdown at the end of March - later than many other Asian and European nations - so the effects of the stay-at-home order became fully visible in the quarter ending in June.

 While most other major world economy marked a third quarter of recession between October and December, India returned to growth in year-over-year terms.
 China only spend one quarter (January to March 2020) in recession due to the coronavirus pandemic.